rewhowe/snapdragon/documentation/manual.md

 Converts `変数` into its numeric equivalent.

 If `変数` is a string: returns the string parsed as a number.
+Throws an error if the string cannot be parsed.

+If `変数` is a number: returns the number unchanged.

 Otherwise: returns a value following the same logic as Exit Codes.
 See [Exit](#Exit) for more information.

-Throws an error if the string cannot be parsed.

 | Parameters       | Return | ひらがな Allowed? |
 | ---------------- | ------ | ----------------- |